Nonsurgical Weight Loss Procedures (Bariatric Endoscopy)

 Temporary, Reversible Solution

 Gastric balloon is a temporary procedure; the balloon is removed after six months.
-It can be used to jump-start weight loss and/or to help you lose weight in order to reduce risks associated with surgery.
+It can be used to jump-start weight loss and/or to help you lose weight to reduce the risks associated with surgery.

 Expected Weight Loss

 Rapid weight loss is typically experienced during the first four months following placement of the balloon.
-People who participated in a clinical trial of the gastric balloon had lost, on average, about 25% to 29% of their body weight at 12 months.
+People who participated in a clinical trial of the gastric balloon had lost, on average, about 15% of their body weight at 6 to 12 months.

 Possible Side Effects and Complications